Antonis Samaras: Return to New Democracy

-Leader of the Opposition
+Leader of the Opposition (2009–2012, 2015)

 In the early morning hours of 30 November 2009, Samaras was elected the new President of New Democracy.
 Following early results showing Samaras in a comfortable lead, Bakoyanni, his main rival, conceded defeat and called Samaras to congratulate him.
 He accepted his election with a speech at the party headquarters, and pledged to carry out a broad ideological and organizational reform, aspiring to regain majority status.
 He was later instrumental in the expulsion of Bakoyanni (2010) for defying the party line and voting for an austerity measure required for European Union-International Monetary Fund backed lending.

 Prime Minister George Papandreou announced his government's plans on 31 October to hold a referendum on the acceptance of the terms of a Eurozone bailout deal.
 The referendum was to be held in December 2011 or January 2012.
 Following vehement opposition from both within and outside the country, Papandreou however scrapped the plan a few days later on 3 November.

-On 5 November, his government only narrowly won a confidence vote in the Greek Parliament and Samaras called for immediate elections.
-The next day Papandreou met with opposition leaders trying to reach an agreement on the formation of an interim national unity government.
-However, Samaras only gave in, after Papandreou agreed to step aside, allowing the EU bailout to proceed and paving the way for elections on 19 February 2012.
+On 5 November, Papandreou's government only narrowly won a confidence vote in the Greek Parliament, and he called for immediate elections.
+The next day, Papandreou met with opposition leaders trying to reach an agreement on the formation of an interim national unity government.
+However, Samaras only gave in after Papandreou agreed to step aside, allowing the EU bailout to proceed and paving the way for elections on 19 February 2012.

 After several days of intense negotiations, the two major parties along with the Popular Orthodox Rally agreed to form a grand coalition headed by former Vice President of the European Central Bank Lucas Papademos.
 On 10 November, George Papandreou formally resigned as Prime Minister of Greece.
 The new coalition cabinet and Prime Minister Lucas Papademos were formally sworn in on 11 November 2011.